mathieu-benoit/acm-workshop/content/config-controller/create-config-controller.md

 source ~/acm-workshop-variables.sh
 ```
 {{% notice info %}}
-Just `us-east1` or `us-central1` are supported region for Config Controller for now.
+Just `us-east1` or `us-central1` are the supported regions for now for Config Controller.
 {{% /notice %}}

 ## Create Config Controller's GCP project